VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 Vite does exactly what we need.

 Our production build, versioned with [Semantic Versioning](https://semver.org/), includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for each component and an `index.d.ts` file enumerating all components.
-These improve developer experience (DX) by enabling developers' IDEs to perform fast code completion.
+These improve DX by enabling developers' IDEs to perform fast code completion.
 We also provide the [theme file](https://chakra-ui.com/docs/theming/customize-theme) we use for our own components so that developers can apply the same theme to theirs.
 Our CI/CD pipeline publishes the library to a primate NPM registry, which allows appropriately configured `npm` installations on developer machines to fetch the library with a conventional `npm install`.
-The `package.json` file accompanying the library contains all the peer dependencies they will need to use the library so `npm` can grab them, and for convenience it also contains the version of the design system it is built for developers to track.
+The `package.json` file accompanying the library contains all the peer dependencies they will need to use the library so `npm` can grab them, and for convenience it also contains the version of the design system it is built with for developers to track.

 It also contains configurations to define which files to package in the library and how consumers can import modules: